All of the key questions answered about Webb targeted for the general interest level.

 Why is Webb not serviceable like Hubble?

 Hubble is in low-Earth orbit, located approximately 375 miles (600 km) away from the Earth, and is therefore readily accessible for servicing.
-Webb will be operated at the second Sun-Earth Lagrange point, located approximately 1 million miles (1.5 million km) away from the Earth, and will therefore be beyond the reach of any crewed vehicle currently being planned for the next decade.
+Webb operates at the second Sun-Earth Lagrange point, located approximately 1 million miles (1.5 million km) away from the Earth, and will therefore be beyond the reach of any crewed vehicle currently being planned for the next decade.
 In the early days of the Webb project, studies were conducted to evaluate the benefits, practicality and cost of servicing Webb either by human space flight, by robotic missions, or by some combination such as retrieval to low-Earth orbit.
 Those studies concluded that the potential benefits of servicing do not offset the increases in mission complexity, mass and cost that would be required to make Webb serviceable, or to conduct the servicing mission itself.

 Why did we not assemble Webb in orbit?

 Various scenarios were studied, and assembling in orbit was determined to be unfeasible.

 We examined the possibility of in-orbit assembly for Webb.
 The International Space Station does not have the capability to assemble precision optical structures.
 Additionally, space debris that resides around the space station could have damaged or contaminated Webb’s optics.
-Webb’s deployment happens far above low Earth orbit and the debris that is found there.
+Webb’s deployment happened far above low Earth orbit and the debris that is found there.

 Finally, if the space station were used as a stopping point for the observatory, we would have needed a second rocket to launch it to its final destination at L2.
 The observatory would have to be designed with much more mass to withstand this “second launch,” leaving less mass for the mirrors and science instruments.

 How was testing different for Hubble and Webb's mirrors?
 What did Hubble teach us?

 First, on Webb, we used completely separate sets of measurement tools and techniques for verification than what we used to guide manufacturing.
 This avoids one error from the Hubble experience where the same tool used for manufacturing was later used for verification.